Bell UH-1Y Venom: Operational history

 The UH-1Y and AH-1Z completed their developmental testing in early 2006.
 During the first quarter of 2006 the UH-1Ys were transferred to the Operational Test Unit at NAS Patuxent River, where they began operational evaluation testing.
 In February 2008, the UH-1Y and AH-1Z began the second and final portion of testing.
 On 8 August 2008, the Marine Corps certified the UH-1Y as operationally capable, and it was deployed for the first time in January 2009 as part of the aviation combat element of the 13th Marine Expeditionary Unit.
 The UH-1N Twin Huey was retired by the Marines in August 2014, making the UH-1Y the Marine Corps' standard utility helicopter.

+The first UH-1Ys arrived in Afghanistan in 2009.
+During the Taliban raid on Camp Bastion, USMC UH-1Ys and AH-1W SuperCobras provided air support while under fire from Taliban insurgents.

+On 1 August, 2016, the 22nd Marine Expeditionary Unit used UH-1Ys and AH-1Ws in strikes against ISIL in Libya during the American intervention in Libya and the Battle of Sirte.

 On 11 October 2017, the Defense Security Cooperation Agency notified the United States Congress of the potential sale of 12 UH-1Ys and related systems and support to the Czech Republic for a cost of US$575 million.
 In December 2019, an order for eight UH-1Y helicopters was approved.
+The first Czech UH-1Y was delivered in 2023.